benlawson/MusicLingo/README.md

 ['Country Pop/Rock']
 ```

-Example of a nested statement (note the structure of the output, a 2-element list)
+Example of a joined statement (note the structure of the output, a 2-element list)
 ```
 MusicLingo>print genre ( artist taylor swift and song love story) ; print styles ( artist taylor swift and song love story ) ;
 ['Country Pop/Rock', 'Contemporary_Country Country-Pop Pop']
 ```

 Play statement: works on Mac or Linux with *gnustep-gui-runtime* package installed
 on Debian-based systems you install via: